khushalsolanki001/Fine-Tracker/README.md

 [^3]: Please double-check from the official website, may be outdated.
 Visit
 <https://docs.objectbox.io/getting-started#add-objectbox-to-your-project>
-(make sure to choose Flutter to see the script).
+(make sure to choose Flutter to see the script)..